aus-der-Technik/SwiftyNats/README.md

 # SwiftyNats
-A maintained swift client for interacting with a [nats](http://nats.io) server working with NIO2.
+A maintained swift client for interacting with a [nats](http://nats.io) server based on NIO2.

 ![SwiftyNats Logo](./Resources/Logo@256.png)